Vaziria/tonnage/doc/cross-compile-osx.md

 <h1>Linux cross-compile</h1>

-This guide describes how to build Swamp Core wallet from source under Ubuntu Linux.
+This guide describes how to build Tonnage Core wallet from source under Ubuntu Linux.
 It is intended to serve as a simple guide for general compilation of non-deterministic binary files from the stable source code.
 For a more detailed guide, see the macOS Build Notes.
 A standard installation of Ubuntu Linux 18.04 LTS will be used as an environment for the build.
 We assume you are running as a user with sudo permissions.
 First add the necessary extra repository and update all packages:

 sudo add-apt-repository ppa:bitcoin/bitcoin